Accessibility Options

 Start your journey and gain independence with PhysioFunction!
 Contact us to book in a consultation or please call 0800 043 0327.

-Physiotherapy plays a crucial role in managing Post-Polio Syndrome (PPS), aiming to improve function and quality of life.
+Physiotherapy and Occupational Therapy play a crucial role in managing Post-Polio Syndrome (PPS), aiming to improve function and quality of life.
 Key benefits include:

 • Customised Exercise Programs - Tailored exercises enhance muscle strength and cardiovascular health, leading to improved functional abilities.